 We all make mistakes.
-Use these tips to avoid the most common mistakes and jumpstart your career as a sound editor.
+Use these tips to avoid the most common ones to jumpstart your career as a sound editor.

 As a beginning sound editor it’s easy to hear a piece of audio and think “that sounds bad.”
 However, it takes experience to know why it sounds bad and know how to solve the problem quickly.
 The key is to always be learning.
 See how other people do things and be willing to adapt your workflow as an editor to be part of a team.

 1. Making assumptions about what your mixer wants

 The key to being a great sound editor is knowing what your mixer wants.
 When you are working on a project by yourself, you can ultimately do things the way that works best for you as long as the director is happy by the end of the mix.
 However, once you start working as part of a sound team and someone else will be mixing your work, you need to make sure the way you are editing is what the mixer is expecting.
 The last thing you want to do is slow your mixer down.